RachitKumar205/cryomalus-backend/README.md

-# Thermal Anomaly Detection with CNN
+# Cryomalus Backend

-This project implements a Convolutional Neural Network (CNN) in PyTorch to detect thermal anomalies in a series of thermal images.
+This project is a python backend server for the main cryomalus project.
+The server implements a Convolutional Neural Network (CNN) in PyTorch to detect thermal anomalies in a series of thermal images.
 The model predicts the coordinates of the anomaly point in the thermal grid.

 ## Project Structure